Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 If left untreated, chlamydia can cause infertility in both men and women.

 Chlamydia is caused by bacteria called chlamydia trachomatis.
-The bacterial cells begin to spread and multiply in the body.
+Once infected, the bacterial cells begin to spread and multiply in the body.

 Chlamydiae (the name given to the bacteria itself) was once believed to be a virus due to the parasitic way the bacteria behaved.
 In order for the bacteria to survive, it hijacks a host cell and begins to produce proteins in order to replicate and spread.